-AMT110 Manufacturing Processes
+ADMT110M Manufacturing Processes

 Students will explore the manufacturing process not only as a sequence of material manipulation but also as a product of management.
 Current managerial philosophies and their effects on every phase of manufacturing will be examined.
 This information will be synthesized and applied to a manufacturing model, which will give students an opportunity to test their theories on managing a manufacturing facility with limited resources.
 Throughout the course, emphasis will be placed on effective workplace skills including teamwork, integrity and dependability.
+Prerequisite: MATH090M with a grade of "C" or better.

-AMT115 Reading and Interpreting Engineering Drawings
+ADMT115M Reading and Interpreting Engineering Drawings

 This course provides the basic concepts and practices of technical drawing and blueprint reading.
+Other topics of discussion will include sketching, dimensioning, tolerances, and other information needed to read and interpret engineering drawings.
 The use of CAD Software to create multi-view orthographic drawings, sectional views and auxiliary views will be presented to learn the basics of reading engineering drawings.
-Other topics of discussion will include dimensioning and tolerances, sketching and structural steel shapes.
-The course emphasis will be placed on using the CAD drawing skills learned to understand the conventions for interpreting engineering drawings for design and manufacturing and other engineer disciplines.
+Emphasis will be placed on using learned reading and interpreting drawings to understand the conventions for interpreting engineering drawings for design and manufacturing and other engineer disciplines.
+Prerequisite: MATH090M with a grade of "C" or better.

-AMT120 Motor Controls and PLCs for Manufacturing
+ADMT120M Motor Controls and PLCs for Manufacturing

 This course will provide basic coverage of the theory and operation of AC and DC motor and generator controls and control systems.
 Subject matter will include generator and alternator starting, stopping and synchronization controls as well as motor starting, reversing, braking and speed controls.
 Solid-state theory will be introduced.
 Theory and applications for electronic devices and control systems, motor drives and programmable logic controllers (PLCs) will be covered in the classroom and lab.
 Laboratory work will reinforce and promote the application of theoretical concepts.
-Prerequisite: ETEC110.
+Prerequisite: ETEC110M.

-AMT135 Basic Machining Practices
+ADMT135M Basic Machining Practices

 An introductory course in machine shop practices introducing students to the basic machines used in industry relating to Advanced Manufacturing.
 This course is intended to provide the basic concepts of machine tool operation on lathes, millers, power saws, drill presses, hand grinders and part finishing processes.
 Course will include part layout, bench work, some simple CNC programming and processes for producing products using measuring instruments for quality control.
 Emphasis is placed on shop safety, housekeeping and preventive maintenance.
-Prerequisite: AMT115; Corequisite: AMT110.
+Prerequisite: ADMT115M.
+Corequisite: ADMT110M.

-AMT210 Manufacturing Systems I
+ADMT210M Manufacturing Systems I

 Students will explore fluid power controls, manufacturing component capacities and functions for automated manufacturing.
 This will include the logic controls and setups for creating systems needed in the manufacturing production line.
 Discussion will include the development of individual mechanical component setups to arrive at the desired output of the mechanisms in the system.
 Learning activities will include the use of computer simulation and hands-on applications of an operational production component.
 Each mechanism will be studied as to the specifications, functions and safe operation.
 Throughout the course, emphasis will be placed on effective workplace skills including teamwork, integrity and dependability.
-Prerequisites: ETEC110, AMT120.
+Prerequisites: ETEC110M, ADMT120M.

-AMT220 Material Science
+ADMT220M Material Science

 This course will introduce the student to the principles of Material Science as the subject relates to the selection and testing of ferrous and non ferrous metals, thermosetting and thermoplastic polymers and ceramics.
 Emphasis will also be placed upon physical and mechanical properties of metals as well as heat treatment.
-Prerequisite: MATH155, ENGL110.
+Prerequisites: MATH155M, ENGL110M.

-AMT230 CAD/CAM for Manufacturing
+ADMT230M CAD/CAM for Manufacturing